StorjOld/MetaDisk/INSTALL.md

 To build minified production files, run `ember build --environment=production`.

-This will create minified JavaScript and CSS files in the `dist` folder
+This will create minified JavaScript and CSS files in the `dist` folder.
+Assets in the `public` folder will also need to be available to clients (e.g. some.tld/assets/images/logo.png).

 Installation